elixir-europe/MARS/README.md

 └── README.md
 ```

-- **mars-cli**: Source code of the main Python library to submit (meta)data to the repositories.
+- **mars-cli**: Source code of the Python library to submit (meta)data to the repositories.
 See [README](/mars-cli/README.md) to read more on how to use the command line tool.
 - **repository-services**: Code to deploy repository API endpoints that can accept ISAJSON.
 See [README](/repository-services/README.md) for deployment instructions.
 - **test-data**: Test data to be used in a submission.
 - **README.md**: This file